Skip to main content

 In each case, another system needs to know not merely that a claim has been examined, but whether it can now be treated as settled enough to act upon.

 If finality is weak, then everything built on top of the claim remains fragile.
 A settlement may need to be reversed.
 A dispute may reopen.
 A relying party may discover too late that the supposedly durable result was only provisional.
-A system that cannot define its finality conditions clearly is therefore not merely unfinished.
-It is institutionally difficult to trust.

 What a Finality Surface Is